 - Cardiovascular – abnormal heart rate (tachycardia).

-- Endocrine/metabolic – stress induced hyperglycemia (excess glucose in the bloodstream), increase of cortisol levels.
+- Endocrine/metabolic – stress-induced hyperglycemia (excess glucose in the bloodstream) increases cortisol levels.

 - Gastrointestinal – lack of appetite, upset stomach.